colyseus/docs/docs/arena/getting-started/managing-application.md

 # Managing Application

 ## Overview
-Your Arena Cloud application can be manage from this dashboard.
+Your Arena Cloud application can be managed from this dashboard.

 ![App Button](../../images/manage-app-titles.jpg)